2015 Central Region Playoffs - Wisconsin-River Falls vs Wayne State

 About the Playoffs

-The men's Challenge Cup National Championship - now in its 3rd year - continues to be a major success.
-Salem State University defeated Point Loma Nazarene University 45-17.
+The men's Challenge Cup National Championship - now in its 5th year - continues to be a major success.
 With the impetus from this major accomplishment.
 Salem State is now competing in the NERFU Champions Cup Division this Fall.
-For 2016-17, participation in the Challenge Cup continues to increase with more than 110 small colleges participating.
+For 2018-19, participation in the Challenge Cup continues to be strong with more than 110 small colleges participating.
 The Challenge Cup gives teams that may not have yet been able to successfully move into the Champions Cup another avenue to compete in a national playoff series leading to a National Championship.
 Read more about the Challenge Cup here.

 For 15s, NSCRO holds the Men's Champions Cup as well as the Challenge Cup along with the Women's National Championships.
 For 7s, NSCRO holds both the Men's and Women's National Championship.